LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D2-MoreDevEnv_Modules_AndMore.md

       })
 ```

-# Using Constants from DefinePlugin in Your Code

-The `webpack.DefinePlugin` in your config allows you to create global constants that can be used directly in your JavaScript code.
-In your webpack configuration, you've defined the following constants:

-- `NODE_ENV`
-- `SERVER_URL`
-- `GMAP_KEY`
-- `AMAP_KEY`

-## How to Use These Constants
+##### How to Use These Constants

 You can use these constants directly in your code without importing or requiring them.
-They work as global variables:
+They work as global variables.
+Here are examples from several differnt files in lab 7:

 ```javascript
 // Example usage in any of your JS files